tetrateio/lula/docs/reference/domains/api-domain.md

 ## API Domain Resources

-The API response body is serialized into a json object with the Request's `Name` as the top-level key.
+The API response body is serialized into a json object with the `request` `name` as the top-level key.
 The API status code is included in the output domain resources under `status`. `raw` contains the entire API repsonse in an unmarshalled (`json.RawMessage`) format.

 Example output: